Noctis101/Trackstar/README.md

 npm install server
 ```

-You will need to add .env file to configure the express js server locally.
+You will need to add a .env file to configure the expressjs server locally.
 Here are the values you will need:

 ```bash
 PORT=[local_port]